 Another Note on the USS Hampton Incident

-Here’s a link to the CO’s (the one that was just relieved) bio:
+Here’s the CO’s (the one that was just relieved) bio (I cut and pasted it before the Navy took it down):

 CDR MICHAEL B. PORTLAND